byterubpay/byterub-site/_posts/2017-08-13-logs-for-the-Community-meeting-held-on-2017-08-13.md

 **\<JollyMort[m]>** tracking challenge is good marketing considering it's impossible to determine the address :D
 **\<dEBRUYNE>** If anyone has recommendations on which one to add to a particular issue, please PM me
 **\<sgp>** @jollymort fingers crossed
-**\<sgp>** /u/digitaltreegames has posted several accurate articles about Monero on their website and has maintained strong and positive communication with the Monero community.
-See the two articles about Monero here: http://thecryptotrading.com/quick-beginners-guide-to-monero-xmr/ , http://thecryptotrading.com/monero-news-august-2017/
+**\<sgp>** /u/digitaltreegames has posted several accurate articles about ByteRub on their website and has maintained strong and positive communication with the ByteRub community.
+See the two articles about ByteRub here: http://thecryptotrading.com/quick-beginners-guide-to-monero-xmr/ , http://thecryptotrading.com/monero-news-august-2017/
-**\<sgp>** /u/zhizhongzhiwai has been working hard without donations to build the Monero Chinese community from scratch.
+**\<sgp>** /u/zhizhongzhiwai has been working hard without donations to build the ByteRub Chinese community from scratch.
 He has updated the community through every part of the process.
-Monero needs local experts in different parts of the world to step up and build these communities.
+ByteRub needs local experts in different parts of the world to step up and build these communities.
 **\<moneromooo>** I'm not sure whether that's known or not, but...
 There's a neverending stream of snake oil in cryptography.
 Companies peddling shit "patented", "military grade" cryptosystems that are plain crap.
 A common gimmick is to issue a competition to break those, and, invariably, nobody bothers spending the time to do so.
 **\<4matter>** it would be great if he hosted a monero meetup in china too
 **\<4matter>** i PM'd him on reddit...but no response...so if anyone talks to him, mention it